cdils/genesis-style-trump/README.txt

 == Frequently Asked Questions ==

+= Do this plugin require the Genesis Framework? =

+This plugin is designed for sites running on the Genesis Framework.
+While you could successfully activate the plugin on a non-Genesis site, it is useless as the code relies on Genesis-specific actions.

 = How do I know if the plugin is working? =

 After activating the plugin, refresh your site and view the source code.
 You should see your child theme's style sheet loading after all plugin style sheets.

+== Can I change any plugins styles from my child themes style sheet?  ==

+Yes!
+As long as the plugin style sheet doesn't include !important, you'll be able to use the same selector in your child theme to override the plugin.

+If the plugin does use !important, you can either !important it right back (your !important will trump) or use a higher level of specificity.

+= Does this plugin have any performance benefits? =

+Not really.
+It’s designed only to help you override plugin styles more efficiently by reducing the need to use !important in your child theme’s style sheet.

 = The plugin won't activate =